 - Download the version number release that matches your Chrome browser (to check, click on the Chrome three dots menu → Help → About Google Chrome)

-- Restart the OpenLM Reports Scheduler service.
+- Restart the OpenLM Reports Scheduler service to finalize the upgrade.